Yoga Treatment For Pancreatitis Patients

 The pancreas is an important organ of the digestive system that has both endocrine and exocrine function that helps break down the food.
 Acute pancreatitis is found to be more common than the chronic one, which is a sudden inflammation of the pancreas due to alcohol abuse and gallstones.
 The condition is not life-threatening and usually subsidies with proper treatment.
 A person suffering from pancreatitis (chronic/acute) may observe symptoms like severe pain, nausea, vomiting, weight loss, and diarrhea all of which contribute to decreased or poor quality of life.
 Acute pancreatitis comes suddenly and can last for days, whereas chronic pancreatitis happens over several years.

 Yoga as a complementary therapy may be used along with medical therapy to help the patient feel better.
-Nobody should begin a comlpementary therapy without speaking with their physician.
+Nobody should begin complementary therapy without speaking with their physician.

 Therapy of pancreatitis rests on supportive care as medical therapy agents like somatostatin glucagon, and Protease inhibitors, have not been found to be useful in altering pancreatitis.
 Alternative treatments like avoidance of alcohol, treatment of pain, correction of metabolic abnormalities, nutritional support lifestyle modification, yoga, exercise, and meditation can help improve the quality of life in patients suffering from pancreatitis.
 Mild cases of pancreatitis can go away without treatment, but severe cases can cause life-threatening complications.

-Treatment of the pain requires familiarity with the patient's disease, an understanding of wide variations in presentation and signs of chronic pancreatitis and understanding of the various treatment options available, their advantages and disadvantages.
-Therapy is best provided in a centre where experienced doctors from various specialties deliver comprehensive approaches to the care of the individual and there is coordination of care between the various specialties.
+Treatment of the pain requires familiarity with the patient's disease, an understanding of wide variations in presentation and signs of chronic pancreatitis, and an understanding of the various treatment options available, their advantages, and disadvantages.
+Therapy is best provided in a center where experienced doctors from various specialties deliver comprehensive approaches to the care of the individual and there is the coordination of care between the various specialties.

 The pain that develops in chronic/ acute pancreatitis is often severe and aggravated after consuming meals.
 As a consequence, these patients tend to lose significant amounts of weight due to the fear of eating.
 Yoga for acute/ chronic pancreatitis can effectively improve the quality of life, mood disturbance, and stress-related, symptoms in patients suffering from it.